jmblog/openspending-icons/README.md

 ### Adding icons

-`app/icons` directory is a place of SVG files.
+A `app/icons` directory is a place of SVG files.
 If you want add SVG icons for your OpenSpending satellite site, create a sub directory and put them in.

-### Preview and build
+### Preview the site

-[Grunt](http://gruntjs.com) is used to preview and build.

-#### Preview

 ```bash
 $ grunt server